-- 4 (2) COMMISSIONER.
-The Alabama Commissioner of Insurance.

-- (3) HOME STATE.
-The District of Columbia and any state or territory of the United States in which a public adjuster maintains his, her or its principal place of residence or business and is licensed to act as a resident public adjuster.
+- (1) BUSINESS ENTITY.
+A corporation, association, partnership, limited liability company, limited liability partnership, or other legal entity. - (2) COMMISSIONER.
+The Alabama Commissioner of Insurance. - (3) HOME STATE.
+The District of Columbia and any state or territory of the United States in which a public adjuster maintains his, her, or its principal place of residence or business and is licensed to act as a resident

+- public adjuster.
 If the resident jurisdiction does not license public adjusters, the public adjuster shall designate as the adjuster's home state any state in which the public adjuster is licensed and in good standing. - (4) INDIVIDUAL.
-A natural person. - (5) NAIC.
+A natural person.

+- (5) NAIC.
 The National Association of Insurance Commissioners, its subsidiaries and affiliates, and any successor thereof. - (6) PERSON.
 An individual or a business entity. - (7) PUBLIC ADJUSTER.
 As defined in Section 3. - (8) STATE OF EMERGENCY.
-An event for which the existence of a state of emergency has been declared by the Governor or the Legislature under Section 31-9-8, Code of Alabama 1975. - (9) UNIFORM INDIVIDUAL APPLICATION.
-The versions of the NAIC Uniform Individual Application for a license and for renewal or continuation of a license current as of the time of use.

-1 (10) UNIFORM BUSINESS ENTITY APPLICATION.
-The 2 versions of the NAIC Uniform Business Entity Application for a 3 license and for renewal or continuation of a license current as of the time of use.

-Section 3.
-"Public adjuster" defined; exclusions.
+An event for which the existence of a state of emergency has been declared by the Governor or the Legislature under Section 31-9-8, Code of Alabama 1975. - (9) UNIFORM BUSINESS ENTITY APPLICATION.
+The versions of the NAIC Uniform Business Entity Application for a license and for renewal or continuation of a license current as of the time of use. - (10) UNIFORM INDIVIDUAL APPLICATION.
+The versions of the NAIC Uniform Individual Application for a license and for renewal or continuation of a license current as of the time of use. - 23 Section 3.
+"Public adjuster" defined; exclusions. - 24 (a) For purposes of this act, a "public adjuster" is 25 a person who, for compensation or any other thing of value, 26 does any of the following on behalf of an insured: